Signaling of the New York City Subway: Wider installation of CBTC

-By 2023, CBTC projects on the entire Crosstown, Lexington Avenue, Archer Avenue IND, and Queens Boulevard lines were planned to be underway.
+By 2023, CBTC projects on the entire Crosstown, Lexington Avenue, Archer Avenue IND, and Queens Boulevard lines were planned.
 In addition, CBTC work already underway on the Eighth Avenue Line south of 59th Street and on the Culver Line from Church Avenue to West Eighth Street–New York Aquarium would be completed.
-Moreover, under Byford's plan, the MTA would start retrofitting the entire Broadway Line from Queensboro Plaza to DeKalb Avenue, via both the Montague Street Tunnel and the Manhattan Bridge, the entire Fulton Street and Rockaway Lines, the IND 63rd Street Line, the IND Sixth Avenue Line from 59th Street–Columbus Circle to Jay Street–MetroTech and DeKalb Avenue via the Manhattan Bridge, the IRT Broadway–Seventh Avenue Line south of 96th Street, the Lenox Avenue Line, and a portion of the IRT White Plains Road Line to Jackson Avenue by 2028 at the latest.
+Moreover, under Byford's plan, the MTA would start retrofitting the entire Broadway Line from Queensboro Plaza to DeKalb Avenue, via both the Montague Street Tunnel and the Manhattan Bridge; the entire Fulton Street and Rockaway Lines; the IND 63rd Street Line; the IND Sixth Avenue Line from 59th Street–Columbus Circle to Jay Street–MetroTech and DeKalb Avenue via the Manhattan Bridge; the IRT Broadway–Seventh Avenue Line south of 96th Street; the Lenox Avenue Line; and a portion of the IRT White Plains Road Line to Jackson Avenue by 2028 at the latest.
 This would require nightly and weekend closures of up to two and a half years for every line that would be affected, although weekday service would be maintained.
 As part of the plan, all subway cars would be CBTC-equipped by 2028.

 The 2015–2019 Capital Program was revised in April 2018 to fund the upgrade of negatively-polarized direct current cables and the replacement of segments of contact rail with low resistance contact rail along Lexington Avenue to improve power distribution and increase capacity and to upgrade negative cables along Queens Boulevard.
-The draft 2020–2024 Capital Program calls for adding CBTC to several more lines, namely the entire Lexington Avenue Line from 149th Street—Grand Concourse to Nevins Street, the entire Crosstown, the Astoria Line to 57th Street, and the IND 63rd Street line; the IND Fulton Street Line west of Euclid Avenue station; the remainder of the IND Queens Boulevard Line; and the IND Archer Avenue Line.
+The draft 2020–2024 Capital Program calls for adding CBTC to several more lines, namely the entire Lexington Avenue Line from 149th Street—Grand Concourse to Nevins Street; the entire Crosstown; the Astoria Line to 57th Street; the IND 63rd Street line; the IND Fulton Street Line west of Euclid Avenue station; the remainder of the IND Queens Boulevard Line; and the IND Archer Avenue Line.
 The implementation of CBTC on the 63rd Street Line from 21st Street–Queensbridge to 57th Street and on the Fulton Street Line from Jay Street to Ozone Park had been slated for the 2025–2029 Capital Program.
 The Astoria Line was not one of the lines originally planned for CBTC installation in the Fast Forward plan.